 Termination does not always entail liquidation – for example, there is a legal succession upon Transformation of Companies and the transforming company may be terminated and deleted without going through winding-up proceedings.
 Liquidation is not to be conducted when deleting a Sole Proprietor either.

-The liquidation procedure is usually complex and could involve: several stages, including several entries and publications in the Commercial Register; considering possible specifics and other complications (for example, when liquidating medical treatment facility); complying with special tax law requirements; preliminary procedures before the NRA; carrying out numerous actions for selling out assets, satisfying creditor claims, etc. Such proceedings require joint work and coordination between the management of the company, the lawyer, the accountant and the other experts involved.
+The liquidation procedure is in most cases complex and could involve several stages (including several entries and publications in the Commercial Register), considering possible specifics and other complications (for example, when liquidating medical treatment facilities), complying with special tax law requirements, preliminary procedures before the NRA, carrying out numerous actions for selling out assets, satisfying creditor claims, etc. Such proceedings require joint work and coordination between the management of the company, the lawyer, the accountant and the other experts involved.

 As a lawyer practicing corporate and company law I have extensive experience in providing legal services in procedures for dissolution, liquidation and deletion of companies.
-In my practice I have had numerous occasions to work on the liquidation of different types of companies (LLC, Joint-Stock Companies, General Partnerships) and other merchants, such as cooperatives, branches of foreign companies, etc. I have also provided legal assistance in numerous procedures for deletion of Sole Proprietors from the Commercial Register.
+In my practice I have had numerous occasions to work on the liquidation of different types of companies (LLCs, Joint-Stock Companies, General Partnerships), as well as other merchants, such as cooperatives, branches of foreign companies, etc. I have also provided legal assistance in numerous procedures for deletion of Sole Proprietors from the Commercial Register.

 Although the articles contain detailed information, there are still many specific elements of the dissolution procedures that might remain out of their scope.
 That is the reason why the website has been designed to allow online discussion of the published articles and posting questions to them – thus aiming to help clarify the respective topics through exchange of information and opinions on related matters of interest to the users.